Lhilove/devsecops-azure-project/README.md

 # 🔐 DevSecOps CI/CD Pipeline on Azure

 A production-style DevSecOps project that demonstrates how to embed security into every stage of a software delivery pipeline — from code to cloud.
-Built with a deliberately vulnerable Flask app, secured through automated CI/CD gates, containerized with Docker, deployed to Azure Kubernetes Service (AKS), and provisioned with Terraform.
+Built with a deliberately vulnerable Flask app, secured through automated CI/CD gates, containerized with Docker, deployed to Azure Kubernetes Service (AKS), provisioned with Terraform, and monitored with Microsoft Sentinel.

 ---